Reinforcing power dynamics

 The ‘Enlightenment Gallery’ across time.
 Drawings: Catherine Hahn 2022.

-Though, the the Enlightenment Gallery points to Sloane’s iniquitous role in the slave trade, the room serves as a repository and homage to his collection.
+Though, the Enlightenment Gallery points to Sloane’s iniquitous role in the slave trade, the room serves as a repository and homage to his collection.
 Small, treasured items with yellowed labels bear his name.

 Detail from cabinet.
 Drawing: Catherine Hahn 2022.